340ml: History

 The four band members arrived in Johannesburg in the mid-1990s in order to pursue academic careers.
-Paulo Jorge Chibanga had intentions on becoming an architect, Rui Soeiro studied a Bachelor of Commerce, Pedro Pinto's career choices lay in Industrial Psychology and Tiago Correia-Paulo pursued a career in Economics.
-Paulo branched out into a different area of design, with his Dubstars clothing label which is reportedly becoming very popular within Johannesburg.
+Paulo Chibanga had intentions on becoming an architect, Rui Soeiro studied a Bachelor of Commerce, Pedro da Silva Pinto's career choices lay in Industrial Psychology and Tiago Correia-Paulo pursued a career in Development Economics.
+Paulo branched out into a different area of design, with his Dubstars clothing label which was reportedly becoming very popular within Johannesburg.
 Rui started working on releasing music compilations called Dubvaults through the band's label 340ml Music.
 Pedro ventured into jewelry design and other crafts.
-Tiago worked as a designer and illustrator for many years and now is more involved in film and video directing and producing.
+Tiago worked as a designer and illustrator for many years and now is more involved in film scoring, video directing and musical production.

-Despite all these academic qualifications, the band has always focused on producing music, firstly in Maputo and then when Rui and Paulo joined a band which was led by their art teacher at St. Martin's School in Southern Johannesburg.
-The name of the band was Panic Orange.
-In the late 1990s Panic Orange earned a semi-final spot in the annual Emerging Sounds competition, but the then rock band had begun to turn towards the genre of Ska, and dropped its name, as well as its rock-playing member in the middle of the contest.
+Despite all these academic qualifications, the band has always focused on producing music.
+Rui and Paulo joined a band which was led by their art teacher at St. Martin's School in Southern Johannesburg.
+That garage band was called Panic Orange.
+In the late 1990s Panic Orange earned a semi-final spot in the annual Emerging Sounds competition, but the then Rock band had begun to turn towards the genre of Ska and Reggae, and dropped its name, as well as its rock-playing member in the middle of the contest.

 All four band members had known each other while growing up in Maputo.
-Tiago and Pedro had played together in a Rage Against the Machine-inspired rap metal cover band as teenagers during the 1990s.
+Tiago and Pedro had played together in a short lived band called 'Los Otros.